Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Despite all the bells and whistles you get with the Neorest, it's always good to look at the downside for a balanced view.
 After all, nothing is perfect in this world; that's life.

-Bear in mind this is a tankless toilet which doesn’t rely on gravity force for flushing.
+Bear in mind this is a tankless toilet that doesn't rely on gravity force for flushing.
 It needs electricity to power everything, including the flush.
 So it is as good as your other $300 gravity flush toilet when there is a power failure.

 But relax.
 When that happens, you can still pull an emergency flush with the model 750H, 700H, NX2, and NX1.
 Just follow the simple steps in the owner's manual, and you are good.
 Of course, you can flush normally with the wall-hung models.
 As for the other models, use a bucket. 🙁